Trimming your beard is no child’s play. It’s a serious business that requires quality tools and a sturdy hand.

 What makes it so good is the simplicity and ease of use with premium quality material selections.
 The 4-in-1 beard clippers come with a wide T-blade trimmer head, smaller detail shaver attachment, a mini precision detailer, and the commonly seen ear & nose trimming attachment.

-The stainless-steel housing holds inside a powerful motor that can cut through medium-thick facial hair with ease, and the Li-ion+ battery gives out 4 hours of trim time with just a 60-minute full charge.
+The stainless-steel housing holds inside a powerful motor that can cut through a thick growth of facial hair with ease, and the Li-ion+ battery gives out 4 hours of trim time with just a 60-minute full charge.

 There’s also a quick-charge option, with just 1-minute charge providing you 3 minutes of run time.